Easy Creamy Mashed Potatoes

 Can I make these easy creamy mashed potatoes ahead of time?

 Yes!
 If I make these ahead of time, I pour them into the serving dish and allow them to cool fully.
-Then I top them with some butter and milk, cover the pan and place in the refrigerator.
+Reheat them covered in the oven at 275F for about 20 minutes.

 Can you taste the sour cream when they are finished?